Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Design

 \subsection{Chameleon Scheduler}

-Inspired by prior art on load balancing in multi-server environments with heterogeneous task size distribution~\cite{qzilla, sita, sita2}, we design \system{} Scheduler.
+The \system{} Scheduler is inspired by prior work on load balancing multi-server environments with heterogeneous task size distributions~\cite{qzilla, sita, sita2}.
 The scheduler stores the inference requests across multiple queue lanes, each dedicated to handling requests within a specific size range.
-Its goal is twofold: to provide a fast lane for smaller requests, preventing their head-of-line blocking, and to ensure that requests from all lanes are scheduled in parallel, avoiding starvation for larger requests.
+Its goal is twofold: to provide a fast lane for small requests, preventing their HoL blocking, and to ensure that requests from all lanes are scheduled in parallel, avoiding starvation for large requests.

-Each queue is assigned a resource quota, which governs the resources available for executing the requests from that queue.
-This quota is represented as tokens and includes input tokens, output tokens, and the memory required for the corresponding adapter, also expressed in token units.
+Each queue is assigned a resource quota, which governs the resources available to execute requests from that queue.
+This quota is represented as tokens, and includes input tokens, output tokens, and tokens due to the memory required for the corresponding adapter.
 These tokens determine the resources a queue can reserve for request execution.
-When a request from a specific queue is admitted to the batch, the queue's available quota is decreased by the request's consumption.
-When the request finishes, it returns the borrowed quota back to the queue.
-Even though, in every iteration all queues have the chance to admit requests to the batch, the queues with smaller requests are accessed first, hence we will refer to them as "higher" request queues.
+When a request from a specific queue is admitted to the batch, the queue's available quota is decreased by the memory consumption of the request, determined by its input and output length, and adapter size, all translated into tokens.
+When the request ends, it returns the borrowed quota back to the queue.
+In every iteration, all queues have the chance to put requests into the batch, although the queues with smaller requests are accessed first.

+\textbf{1.
+Admission to the Queues.} We characterize the requests entering the system by three parameters: known input size, predicted output size, and rank of the used adapter.
+We calculate the weighted request size (WRS) as an estimate of the total execution time of a request based on the formula: The input size affects the prefill latency, which is typically shorter than the decode latency but still a significant contributor to the total execution.
+The output size determines the number of decode iterations, which affects the decode latency and the total execution time.
+The adapter size affects the speed of both prefill and decode processes (Section~\ref{sec:background}).
+It can be shown that using this polynomial of degree 2 improves Chameleon's performance by up to 10\% over using a polynomial of degree 1 that simply combines the three factors linearly.

+We call WRS the "request size", and use it to classify requests into size ranges and dispatch them to corresponding queues for scheduling. {\em A} and {\em B} are weighting coefficients chosen based on our sensitivity studies and on profiling in Section \ref{sec:char}.
+We set {\em A} to 0.4 and {\em B} to 0.6.